SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-21-biopharma-insurrection-donors.md

 > officer of the United States, or as a member of any State legislature, or as an
 > executive or judicial officer of any State, to support the Constitution of the United
 > States, __shall have engaged in insurrection or rebellion__ against the same, or given aid
-> or comfort to the enemies thereof.
+> or comfort to the enemies thereof. &hellip;

-Why are these guys still members of Congress?
+Why are these guys _still_ members of Congress?
+Haven't they, in the words of the 14th Amendment, "given aid and comfort" to insurrectionists?

 It seems like the right wing is so amazingly full of crap, they have to export it onto the rest of us.